Employment

 The LFS, while mostly aligned with the international definition, has a narrower temporal definition of formal job attachment for employees absent from work.
 The international definition notes a duration threshold should be, in general, not greater than three months taking into account periods of statutory leave entitlements specified by legislation or common practices, and/or the length of the employment season so as to permit the monitoring of seasonal patterns.
 Where the return to employment in the same economic unit is guaranteed, this threshold may be greater than three months.
 The LFS condition of formal job attachment for employees is outlined above.

-Other ABS household surveys and Special Social Surveys
+Other ABS household surveys

-In other household surveys and Special Social Surveys, where employment is an explanatory or classificatory variable, it is generally not practical to determine employment as precisely as in the LFS.
-While estimates of employment produced from these surveys are designed to be consistent with the international concept of employment, the definition used is slightly broader than that used in the LFS.
+While estimates of employment produced from these surveys are designed to be broadly consistent with the international concept of employment, as a different set of questions are used, the measure captured is slightly broader than in the LFS.

 Census of Population and Housing